citysecs/MAYhem/README.md

 Depending on which CitySec area you live in, you'll get one from your CitySec representative.
 The existing CitySecs are listed here [https://www.citysec.fi](https://www.citysec.fi)

-## What time is it?

-It's time for MAYheeeeeeeem!

-## In case you need to know more

-If there’s something we’ve not covered in this FAQ, ping us on Twitter!
-There's an icon at the bottom of the page.
-We use Twitter as the event's main communication channel, so make sure to follow us to keep up with the latest updates.

 <div style="width: 100%; text-align: right">